IvanJosipovic/fork-FastTreeDataGrid/README.md

 FastTreeDataGrid is a high-performance tree data grid for Avalonia UI that renders hierarchical datasets directly onto a canvas-backed surface.
 The control pairs a pluggable FlatTreeDataGrid engine with an immediate-mode widget system so large trees stay responsive while delivering rich cell visuals.

+## Packages

+FastTreeDataGrid is split into a few NuGet packages:

+- `FastTreeDataGrid.Engine` – the platform-neutral flattening, grouping, and virtualization engine.
+Reference this package from view models, services, or back-end components that manipulate tree data sources.
+- `FastTreeDataGrid.Control` – the Avalonia control that renders the engine output.
+Include this package in UI projects and XAML.
+- `FastTreeDataGrid.Widgets` – the immediate-mode widget library used by the control’s templates and samples.

+The legacy `FastTreeDataGrid.Core` package has been collapsed into the control.
+Existing `using FastTreeDataGrid.Control.Infrastructure` statements targeting datasource/virtualization types should now point to `FastTreeDataGrid.Engine.Infrastructure`.

 ## Feature Overview
 | Feature | Highlights | Primary APIs | More info |
 | --- | --- | --- | --- |